nicolasln/Studio-Scripts/readme.md

 # Studio Scripts

-Most of the pyhton scripts have usage and options info if run without any arguments.
+The scripts have usage and options info when run without any arguments.
+Check for dependencies directly in the scripts or just try to run and see what happens!

 ### exif